- Solar advice hub

 How many UK households have solar batteries?

-This equates to more than 941,000 households, and positions the UK as one of the biggest supporters of solar batteries in Europe.
+Around 94% of new solar panel installations in the UK include a battery, according to data from Flexi-Orb and EPVS, which positions the UK as one of the biggest supporters of solar batteries in Europe.

-70% of Germany’s solar homes own batteries as well, while Italy and Austria sit far below on 45% and 30% respectively, according to SolarPower Europe.
+70% of Germany’s solar homes own batteries, while Italy and Austria sit far below on 45% and 30% respectively, according to SolarPower Europe.

 This is remarkable, especially considering Italy started offering a ‘superbonus’ in 2020 that rewarded households that went solar with 110% of the cost of their installation in tax credits.